 Treatment Costs for Moderate Scoliosis

 It’s important also to consider the ramifications of wearing a scoliosis brace—the time involved and the emotional impact.
-Back bracing is typically recommended for 23 hours out of the day, and compliance, understandably, has been shown to be very poor.
-The psychological trauma of wearing a scoliosis brace during the formative middle school or high school years can also be very real, leaving invisible scars that last for a lifetime.
+Traditional back bracing is typically recommended for 23 hours out of the day, and compliance, understandably, has been shown to be very poor.
+The psychological trauma of wearing a traditional scoliosis brace during the formative middle school or high school years can also be very real, leaving invisible scars that last for a lifetime.

 Scoliosis Traction Chair